polterguy/polterguy.github.io/documentation/magic/index.md

 ![Magic folder structure](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/folder-structure.jpg)

-The _"exceptions.hl"_ file at the root of your folder structure is the default exception handler that will be used if no module creates its own exception handler logic.
+The _"exceptions.hl"_ file at the root of your folder structure is the default exception handler that will be used if no module creates its own exception handler logic to override the default handler.

 ## Static slots